FullStackWithLawrence/aws-openai/api/README.md

 ## Tests

-There are three URL endpoints that you can use for development and testing purposes.
+There are four URL endpoints that you can use for development and testing purposes.
 These are especially useful when developing features in the React web app, as each end point reliably returns a known, static response body.
 Each endpoint returns a body response that is comparable to that returned by the Python Lambda.

 ### /tests/test_200